-A soft cloth dampened with water can be used to remove dust.
+To remove dust, a soft cloth dampened with water can be used.
 If a more thorough cleaning is necessary, a soft cloth dampened with a mild soap solution can be used.
+Your dealer has a GM approved leather cleaner available that provides superior cleaning performance when used regularly on finished automotive leathers.
 Allow the leather to dry naturally.
-Do not use heat to dry.
-Never use steam to clean leather.
-Never use spot lifters or spot removers on leather.
+Do not use heat, steam, spot lifters or spot removers, or shoe polish on leather.
 Many commercial leather cleaners and coatings that are sold to preserve and protect leather may permanently change the appearance and feel of the leather and are not recommended.
-Do not use silicone or wax-based products, or those containing organic solvents to clean the vehicle's interior because they can alter the appearance by increasing the gloss in a non-uniform manner.
-Never use shoe polish on leather.
+Do not use silicone or wax-based products, or those containing organic solvents to clean the vehicle's interior because they can alter the appearance by increasing the gloss in a non-uniform manner